 Students who wish to place into a higher level may take the EdReady as a secondary measure.
 Students whose GPA does not fit the given criteria will need to take EdReady.

 Take the EdReady Placement Test (if needed)

 Placement tests help you begin your education at Maricopa Community Colleges with the classes that are right for you.
-You need to take placement tests before registration if you plan on taking college-level English, Reading, Math, or English is not your first language courses.
+You need to take placement tests before registration if you plan on taking college-level English, Reading, or Math, or if you are and English-language-learner.
 You will review your placement test scores with an academic advisor, and decide together which English, reading, and math courses offer you the best path for academic success.
 For information on how to access EdReady and set up your account, please see the Student Quick Start Guide.

 Take placement test if:

 - you are currently a high school freshman/sophomore OR

 - your high school GPA is below 2.6 OR

 - your high school transcripts are older than 10 years OR

 - you wish to place in a higher level of English, Math, or Reading

 - your high school transcripts are from outside the United States